Wind Jet: Bankruptcy and closure

-By the end of July 2012, the Italian antitrust authority granted Alitalia leave to acquire Wind Jet, but in return Alitalia would have to give up slots on key domestic routes.
-Faced with this, Alitalia cancelled the plans a few days later in August 2012.
-As a result, the cash-strapped airline suspended all flights on 11 August 2012, faced with losing their air operator's certificate, leaving 300,000 passengers stranded.
+By the end of July, the Italian antitrust authority granted Alitalia leave to acquire Wind Jet, but in return Alitalia would have to give up slots on key domestic routes.
+Faced with this, Alitalia cancelled the plans on August 10.
+ENAC (Italian civil aviation authority) sent Wind Jet a request for guarantees of solvency towards creditors and regularity of flight operations.
+The agency also asked to stop issuing tickets, a measure that WindJet adopted by closing its website.
+On August 11, all flights were suspended.
+Approximately 300,000 passengers with reservations were left high and dry.
 The Italian authorities tried to prompt Alitalia to acquire Wind Jet, but they did not succeed.